inbound-08/cb-mpc/README.md

   - To install and use upstream Clang:
     1. Install LLVM (which includes Clang) via Homebrew: `brew install llvm`
     2. Configure CMake to use it by setting flags during the _initial_ configuration.
 Alternatively, you can `export CC=...
 CXX=...` _before_ running CMake in a _clean_ build directory.

+## Overview

+This repository contains experimental components and utilities related to MPC (Multi-Party Computation) workflows.

+The code here is primarily intended for research, prototyping, and internal experimentation.
+It may include partial implementations, helper scripts, or reference examples used to explore MPC-based designs and integrations.

+The project is not guaranteed to be production-ready and may change frequently.
+APIs, configuration options, and internal structure should be considered unstable unless explicitly documented otherwise.

+Contributions, feedback, and discussion are welcome, especially around improving clarity, documentation, and developer experience.

 ### Makefile